Bagan95/FadeFrameUI-WOTLK/README.md

 None to be found yet.

 ## Other Information
-Works on World of Warcraft version 3.3.5 Wotlk, that includes Warmane Onyxia server that is currently in TBC state.
+Works on World of Warcraft version 3.3.5 WOTLK (Wrath of the Lich King), that includes Warmane Onyxia server that is currently in TBC state.